Lifesystems-Laboratory/ablution-block/brains/README.md

-Technology to make it happen:
+##Technology to make it happen:

-Microcontrollers with wireless cpabilities like ESP8266 and ESP32 with multiple sesnors and relays use Raspberry pi as a server for main control and Home Assistant with ESPHome https://www.home-assistant.io/  https://esphome.io/ as a software to link it all.
-Here is a good example https://youtu.be/iufph4dF3YU
+Each node is a ESP8266 or ESP32  with multiple sesnors and relay  https://esphome.io/ .
+Main hub is a Raspberry Pi running Home Assistant https://www.home-assistant.io/  Here is a good example of this kind of setup https://youtu.be/iufph4dF3YU

-Design Inspiration:

 ## General Setup (Current status to be updated)